What does DPO mean?

 Therefore, DPOs should follow certain best practices to stay up-to-date and to facilitate GDPR compliance.

-Secondly, DPOs should conduct audits on a regular basis to identify any non-compliant processes or practices so that they can advise organizations on how to bring their data processing activities into compliance.
+Secondly, DPOs should conduct audits on a regular basis to identify any non-compliant processes or practices so that they can advise organisations on how to bring their data processing activities into compliance.

 Furthermore, DPOs should be transparent and honest when it comes to communication with data subjects and supervisory authorities.